rook/kubectl-rook-ceph/docs/rook.md

 # 2022-09-14 08:58:29.421345 I | cephosd: validating status of osd.0
 # 2022-09-14 08:58:29.421371 I | cephosd: osd.0 is healthy.
 It cannot be removed unless it is 'down'
 ```

+Multiple OSDs can be removed in one invocation with a comma-separated list of IDs.

 ## Version